valentin-panov/bug-collection/README.md

-Welcome to MetroBook Store, highly vulnerable web application.
+Welcome to Bug Collection, highly vulnerable web application.

 This application was intentionally impregnated with vulnerabilities and has a test bench to prove the concepts of vulnerabilities in the React application.

 The application uses React/Next/Typescript/MongoDB

-Here is working web-version, deployed on Vercel https://metrobooks.vercel.app/
+Here is working web-version, deployed on Vercel https://bug-collection.vercel.app/

 There are: